tt2468/obs-rfcs/text/0059-encoder-hardware-groups.md

 Luckily for us, I expect the migration of existing encoders to be less difficult, because:
 - A notable portion of code should be able to be, to an extent, copy-pasted into the new descrete implementations of encoder/hardware devices
 - Given the similarity of this API to FFmpeg's `AVHWDeviceContext` API, along with our existing reliance on FFmpeg libraries, much of the remaining functionality (host to device DMA, device memory management) can be almost-directly glued to libavutil.
 Device implementations can be migrated to native code at any later time.

+### Code Burden

+This adds a number of new types to libobs, which can be seen as not ideal in context of the codebase, but I believe the advantages of streamlining this system far outweigh the added code.
+Code which condensed many sequential operations like DMA and encode will now be logically separated into their own places, improving readability and understandability.
+Massive quantities of duplicated code will be able to be removed.

 # Additional Information